lara-martin/NLP-class/homeworks/grad.md

 ## Implementation Track
 Implement your proposed solution from [HW 1](https://laramartin.net/NLP-class/homeworks/hw1.html) for **one** of the three parts (a, c, or e):

 a.
-The user types in a keyword that they’re interested in, and the app finds relevant textbooks.
+The user types in a topic or query that they’re interested in, and the app finds relevant textbooks.
 c.
 The app displays a question relevant to the chapter.
 e.
 The app gives a numerical score for how well the user answered the question.